-FOR VALUE RECEIVED hereby sells, assigns and transfers unto [Please print name and address of transferee] this Right Certificate, together with all right, title and interes t therein, and does hereby irrevocably constitute and appoint Attorney, to transfer the within Right Certificate on the books of the within-named Com pany, with full power of substitution.
-Dated: Signature Signature Guaranteed: Signatures must be guaranteed by a member Medallion Signature Program, or the Stock Exchange or participant in the Securities Transfer Agent Medallion Program, the New York Stock Exchange nge Medallion Program.
-The undersigned hereby certifies that the Rig Affiliate or Associate thereof (as defined in the Ag ghts evidenced by this Right Certificate are not Beneficially Owned by an Acquiring Person or an greement).
-Signature F Form of Reverse Side of Right Certificate - continued A-30
+FOR VALUE RECEIVEDhereby sells, assigns and transfers unto [Please printname and address of transferee] this Right Certificate, together with all right, title and interest therein, anddoes hereby irrevocably constitute and appoint Attorney, to transfer the within Right Certificate on thebooks of the within-named Company, with full power of substitution.

+Dated:

+Signature Guaranteed:

+Signatures must be guaranteed by a member or participant in the Securities Transfer Agent Medallion Program, the New York Stock Exchange Medallion Signature Program, or the Stock Exchange Medallion Program.

+The undersigned hereby certifies that the Rights evidenced by this Right Certificate are not Beneficially Owned by an Acquiring Person or an Affiliate or Associate thereof (as defined in the Agreement).

+Form of Reverse Side of Right Certificate - continued